 Why light?
 Why vision?

 Other possibilities.
 First, there are other ways of obtaining information about the non-adjacent world.
 For some sources, there's chemical assay, i.e. smell, if the wind is in the right direction.
 Sub-atomic particle beams aren't good for us and don't tell us about radioactive sources until it's too late.
-Mechanical waves are possible if the source moves and is sufficiently powerful: earthquakes, for example, and perhaps the steps of large animals.
+Mechanical waves are possible if the source moves and is sufficiently powerful: earthquakes, for example, and perhaps the footsteps of large animals.

-That leaves one remaining force of range greater than nuclear dimensions: electromagnetism.
+That leaves one remaining force of range greater than nuclear dimensions: electromagnetic waves.
 Light is a wave of electric and magnetic fields.
 (See The nature of light.)
 Its range is limited only by the sensitivity of detectors.
 But the electromagnetic spectrum is vast: it covers several dozen octaves.
 Details and the names of different bands are given in the figure at right.
 So, why this little window of one octave, with wavelengths in the range about 0.4 to 0.7 μm (0.0004 to 0.0007 mm)?

 The first answer is: Because it's there!
 For hours each day, we have a very powerful source of electromagnetic radiation (EMR): radiation from the sun is most intense in the visible, although there is plenty of intensity in the infrared (the sun feels warm) and some in the ultraviolet (it tans).
 The (current) atmosphere is fairly transparent to visible and the near IR and UV, with a few exceptions.
 (The foregoing argument is a bit simplistic: in the infrared there is less power at longer wavelengths because there is less energy per photon.
 If vision were just counting photons, the near IR would be as useful as the visible.)